coevolutionlab/teasdale-2025-public/README.md

 # Data and Code Access Portal for the dl20 Project

-This repository collates links to code and data generated as part of **Teasdale and Murray *et al.* (2025)**.
-We are in the process of exporting our `git-annex` repository in a way that does not leak storage API keys.
-This repository is the result, and is still being updated.
+This page collates links to code and data generated as part of **Teasdale *et al.* (2025)** Cell Host & Microbe.
+Because of the volume of data, this repository primarily contains final outputs rather than intermediates, and we may have missed files useful to some.
 If you need immediate access to any specific data which is not listed publicly here, please contact the lead authors.

 # Data

 Reads and genomes are available here:
 <https://www.ebi.ac.uk/ena/browser/view/PRJEB91362>.
 This includes some of our
-genomes were originally released as part of Wlodimeritz et al. (2023).
-Beware, there are discrepancies between our reads and some reassemblies released with Wlodimeritz et al. (2023).
+genomes were originally released as part of Wlodzimierz et al. (2023).
+Beware, there are discrepancies between our reads and some reassemblies released with Wlodzimierz et al. (2023).

 # Code